Zzh-tju/DIoU-darknet/README.md

 ## Evaluation

-This repository contains tools for running ongoing evaluation while training the network.

 ### VOC

 Evaluate all weights files in the given `weights_folder` with both the IoU and GIoU metrics using the following script: